Introduction To College for Schools (SCP)

 - 2 half days per week

-No formal qualifications required.
-Students who attend these courses typically come from either a mainstream school where they receive some form of support, or from a special school or provision.
+- No formal qualifications are required.
+Students who attend these courses typically come from either a mainstream school where they receive some form of support or from a special school or provision.

 English Proficiency RequirementsIELTS 5.5